 When your child catches a cold or a minor respiratory infection, you might expect the recovery from the ensuing cough to happen within a few days.
 However, as days turn into a week or so, that persistent cough can become a source of worry and frustration.

-Understanding why coughs often take long to resolve, especially in children, can help you approach their recovery with patience and confidence.
+Understanding why coughs often take long to resolve, especially in children, can also help you approach their recovery with patience and confidence.
 While it is always wise to consult with a healthcare provider if you are concerned, knowing that most prolonged coughs are part of the healing process can provide some reassurance during those trying weeks!

 Why Cough Takes Long to Heal in Children